25+ Top Attractions in Florence Italy

 The frescos are meant to glorify the Medici family.
 It was a form of propaganda to show their wealth and greatness.
 Throughout the chapel, there’s an abundance of purple porphyry and gold, just to underscore the point.

 On the east wall, there’s a portrait of Lorenzo the Magnificent at the age of 10 on a white horse.
-There’s also a portrait of Giuliano, Lorenzo’s brother who was assassinated in the Pazzi Conspiracy (more on that below).
+There’s also a portrait of Giuliano, Lorenzo’s brother who was assassinated in the Pazzi Conspiracy.

 Cosimo the Elder appears riding a donkey, a reference to Jesus himself.
 Is Cosimo trying to appear modest or as the second coming?
 It’s delightfully unclear.